mcneel/developer.rhino3d.com/_guide_topics/grasshopper/your_first_component_windows.md

 ## Next Steps

 You've built a component library from boilerplate code, but what about putting together a new simple component "from scratch" and adding it to your project?
-(Component libraries are made up of multiple, components after all).
+(Component libraries are made up of multiple components after all).
 Next, check out the [Simple Component]({{ site.baseurl }}/guides/grasshopper/simple_component) guide.

 ---